leenalmajz/rust-projects/1-todo-app/README.md

 # Todo CLI

-Todo CLI is a simple command-line application to manage your tasks.
-You can add new tasks, mark tasks as done, and display the current list of tasks.
+Todo CLI is a simple command-line application to manage to-do list.
+You can create new tasks, del

 ## Features